-Kuhio Beach Park (swim, water sports, landmarks and free hula on the beach)
+Kuhio Beach Park: Goswim, water sports, landmarks and free hula on the beach(updated 2023)

 One of the more popular sections of Waikiki Beach area is Kuhio Beach.
 Although most tourist cannot really differentiate where Kuhio Beach in relation to Waikiki, Kuhio does have a lot more landmarks and activities that do attract visitors to this particular area to take pictures with the Duke Statue.
 Swim in the protected waters or do some fun water adventure on the ocean areas.

 The Beach is also known as Kuhio ponds because of concrete walls that stretch out 40 feet out into the ocean and create a protected enclosure area that is kid friendly to swim in.

 Explore Kuhio Beach Park in Waikiki